apache/arrow/cpp/README.md

 both of these options would be used rarely.
 Current known uses-cases when they are required:

 *  Parameterized tests in google test.

+## CMake version requirements

+We support CMake 3.2 and higher.
+Some features require a newer version of CMake:

+* Building the benchmarks requires 3.6 or higher
+* Building zstd from source requires 3.7 or higher
+* Building Gandiva JNI bindings requires 3.11 or higher

 [1]: https://brew.sh/
 [2]: https://github.com/apache/arrow/blob/master/cpp/apidoc/Windows.md